 black pepper to taste

 1. Saute onions and peppers for 3 minutes over medium heat, then add beans and tomatoes.

 2. Add cilantro and chipotle and cover and cook over low heat for 20 minutes.

 Sofrito is a condiment that is made by cooking bell peppers, onions, tomatoes and other spices together in a pot until it is very soft and well broken down.
 Each Latin cook has their own version of sofrito, I suggest cooking a big batch, then freezing it in small 1 cup portions for later use.

-Ever asked, “How can I prepare a healthy zucchini dish for may family get together”?
-This delicious appetizer recipe will inspire you to create savory zucchini pancakes that are a crowd pleaser.
+Ever asked, “How can I prepare a healthy zucchini dish for my family get together”? …

 Created by: Keith Snow

 Recommended Beverage: Corona

 This salsa sings with the zip of poblano peppers and the complex flavors of pan roasted corn.
 Perfect as a bed for grilled fish, chicken or even as a condiment for tacos and burritos.